chainyo/tensorshare/docs/usage/fastapi_integration.md

 ```

 !!! tip
-    This is a very simple example, but you can do much more complex things with this.
+    This is an elementary example, but you can do more complex things with this.
-    You can obviously run `async` functions, or even run a whole pipeline of operations.
+    You can run `async` functions or even run a whole pipeline of operations.

-Now during the router creation, you can simply pass the `compute_go_brr_brr` function to the `custom_operation`
+Now during the router creation, you can pass the `compute_go_brr_brr` function to the `custom_operation`
 parameter and update the `response_model` parameter to match the `GoBrrBrr` model:

 === "Sync"